andrewgormley/educenter-hugo/exampleSite/content/english/tournaments/rifles-only-weekend-cup.md

 **Prize:** N/A.

-If you are clanless and looking for a team, then head over to the Community Discord at: [**https://discord.com/invite/9RpWkEyzkY**](https://discord.com/invite/9RpWkEyzkY "https://discord.com/invite/9RpWkEyzkY").
+If your team is looking for players or you are clanless and looking for a team, then head over to the Community Discord at [**https://discord.com/invite/9RpWkEyzkY**](https://discord.com/invite/9RpWkEyzkY "https://discord.com/invite/9RpWkEyzkY") and check out the #recruitment channel.

 **Registered Teams:**